ryanzec/train-ui/STYLE_GUIDE.md

 ## Only reference other types when they are tightly coupled

 When referencing other data types, it should only be done when there is a true direct coupling.
-For exmaple if the is a `UserListItem` component that has a `UserListItemProps['user']` property, that should be referenced in the `UserList['users']` item.
+For example, if the is a `UserListItem` component that has a `UserListItemProps['user']` property, that should be referenced in the `UserList['users']` item.

 ```tsx
 import { UserListItemsProps } from "$/components/user-list/user-list-item";